LeapChain/DLEAP/README.md

 # DTNB
-TheNewBoston Blockchain Library Suite to connect to the blockchain from many languages.
+LEAPCHAIN Blockchain Library Suite to connect to the blockchain from many languages.

 Join us on discord: https://discord.gg/Hdv9aXhvJz